 When we say this is for Windows users, we mean it.
 It is not compatible with MAC OS, Linux or any other operating system and, as such, does not support Thunderbolt 3, though it is backwards compatible with USB 2.0 ports.

 How We Decided

 There are many HDMI adapters on the market and, for the most part, they all work fine, delivering HD video to the monitor of your choosing.
-However, for this list, we wanted the best-of-the-best, so we focused on products with above-average build qualities that would likely last you a long, long time.
+However, for this list featuring the best HDMI cables on the market, we wanted the best-of-the-best, so we focused on products with above-average build qualities that would likely last you a long, long time.
 Many of these products feature gold-plated connectors, which helps to resist corrosion and other element-related mishaps.
 Some feature high quality nylon braid cords, which cannot be broken by bending and cannot be chewed through by a curious cat.
 If an item did not feature a nylon braid cord, we looked for a suitable warranty, just in case it breaks down the line.